China planning for $500

 by 2015 through the building of railroads,

-highways and industrial parks in areas b
+industrial parks in areas b

 ordering Southeast Asian countries.